getherbie/herbie/example/site/pages/2-doc/4-layouts/1-index.md

     {% endblock %}

-In order for the whole thing to work dynamically, a content function must be used.
+In order for the whole thing to work dynamically, the content function must be used.
-This has the task of outputting the contents of a page segment.
+This content function renders the content of a page segment and inserts it into the layout.
 Internally, the function goes through one or more formatting processes such as rendering Twig or parsing shortcode, markdown or Textile code.

-So the customized (dynamized) sub template now looks like this:
+So, the customized (dynamized) sub template now looks like this:

     # default.html